Penn State offensive coordinator takes blame for failed fourth down vs. Ohio State

 • Clemson quarterback Trevor Lawrence's injury Saturday was more a neck strain than a concussion, co-offensive coordinator Jeff Scott said Monday, so the freshman might practice this week and play this weekend for the No. 4 Tigers against Wake Forest.

-• Top Iowa State running back David Montgomery is day-to-day after suffering an upper arm injury late in last weekend's loss at Texas Christian.
+• Top Iowa State running back David Montgomery is day to day after suffering an upper-arm injury late in last weekend's loss at Texas Christian.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.